 Your room should be at a comfortable temperature.
 If you can’t stand the feel of blankets on your feet, try using pillows or other materials to ensure blankets aren't touching your skin.
 You can also try wearing non-binding diabetic socks to bed (although we’d steer clear of wearing compression socks overnight without your doctor’s approval) to help reduce pain and keep you warm.

 Many people living with peripheral neuropathy opt to take painkillers or other medications during the day to help their condition, but their effects don’t last forever.
-You can generally expect any medication you take during the day to wear off at some point during the night, which can make your pain feel much more potent when it returns.
+You can generally expect any medication you take during the day to wear off at some point during the night, which can worsen symptoms of peripheral neuropathy at night.

 Speak to your doctor about your medication usage.
 You may be able to stop or change certain medications to help correct your insomnia.